shumwaymark/sentinelcam/README.rst

 .. code-block:: python

-  DataFeed.get_tracking_data (date, event) -> pandas.DataFrame
+  DataFeed.get_tracking_data (date, event, type='trk') -> pandas.DataFrame

-The ``get_tracking_data()`` function requires two arguments, a date and an event identifier.
+The first two arguments to the ``get_tracking_data()`` function are required, a date and an event identifier.
 Used to retrieve the full Tracking Event Detail dataset (see *Data model* above) as a ``pandas.DataFrame`` object.
 Both arguments are required.
 The date is specified in 'YYYY-MM-DD' format, the EventID reference must exist for the indicated date.
-There is no error-checking.

 .. code-block:: python